adoyle-h/one.nvim/README.md

 ## Copyright and License

-Copyright 2016-2022 ADoyle (adoyle.h@gmail.com) All Rights Reserved.
+Copyright 2016-2022 ADoyle (adoyle.h@gmail.com) Some Rights Reserved.
 The project is licensed under the **BSD 3-clause License**.

 Read the [LICENSE][] file for the specific language governing permissions and limitations under the License.